 The world’s first Arctic testbed for intelligent traffic in Lapland

 The world’s first Arctic test bed for intelligent traffic systems and automatic driving has been built in Fell Lapland, on Finnish national road 21.
-The Aurora Intelligent Road is a nine-kilometer section of an instrumented road that serves as a testbed for automatic traffic and a center of excellence in the Arctic conditions of Lapland.
+The Aurora Intelligent Road is a nine-kilometre section of an instrumented road that serves as a testbed for automatic traffic and a center of excellence in the Arctic conditions of Lapland.
 The road section is used for testing and researching traffic automation and automatic driving.
 The research also yields information regarding how automatic driving affects roads and what it requires from road maintenance.

 On the Aurora Intelligent Road, snow poles serve as beacons for automated vehicles in snowy and icy conditions.
 Laser scanners scan the road surface and a fast 5G online connection is used to transfer real-time information between networked vehicles and the infrastructure.
 Additionally, an HD map provides automated vehicles with accurate information about the road and its surroundings in virtual form.

 The Aurora Intelligent Road is an open test environment in Lapland for all operators.
 Operators are free to use the data collected from the road and its surroundings through the Digitraffic service.
 The intelligent road’s telematics, equipment, and testing support functions, as well as coordinating and granting permits for test operations, are under the responsibility of Intelligent Traffic Management Finland (ITMF).
 In turn, the implementation of intelligent traffic co-operation and projects is under the responsibility of the Finnish Transport and Communications Agency Traficom.

 2019 will see the conclusion of the Arctic Challenge research project, in which solutions are sought to the challenges of road traffic automation in snowy and icy conditions.
 The project has involved an examination of how networked and automatic vehicles perform on roads in winter conditions and what kinds of support systems a successful performance requires.